 - The passport of the applicant, as a rule, must be valid for at least full six months after the visa expiry date.

-IV.
+III.
 New Russian Visa Application Center in the United States

 Contact details of the Visa Center in Washington, D.C.

 |Address of the Visa Center||1001 Connecticut Avenue NW St.#745|

-V. Foreign applicants for Russian visas can apply directly to the Consular Division of the Embassy of the Russian Federation.
+IV.
+Applicants for Russian visas may apply directly to the Consular Division of the Embassy of the Russian Federation.

 Prior to submitting your visa application to a Russian consulate you must make an appointment on the following web-site.
-For applying directly at the Embassy you are required to appear in person for a visa interview at the Consular Division from 9 a.m. till 12.15 p.m.
-Please, comply with the general visa obtaining procedure and have available all the documents concerning your trip.
+For applying directly at the Embassy you are required to appear in person for a visa interview at the Consular Division from 9 a.m. till noon time.
+Please comply with the general visa obtaining procedure and have available all the documents concerning your trip.
 Tourist\visa processing agencies have to submit applications only to the Russian Visa Center.